thebedivere/tjd-react/README.md

-# gatsby-starter-default
+# The Josh Derocher
+The personal website of Josh Derocher.

+Created using Gatsby, React, Redux, Firebase, and Recompose.

-The default Gatsby starter
+Based on the default Gatsby starter.

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/)

-Install this starter (assuming Gatsby is installed) by running from your CLI:
+Run a development build with (requires Gatsby to be installed):
 ```
-gatsby new gatsby-example-site
+gatsby develop
 ```

 ## Deploy